 You are saying that open source market growth generated more data breaches?

-Absolutely, there is a huge risk involved when you are dealing with multiple outside vendors for software and hardware, with every single piece needing to be vetted for potential security threats.
+Absolutely, there is a huge risk involved when you are dealing with multiple outside vendors for software and hardware.
+Every single piece needs to be vetted for potential security threats.
 It wasn’t so long ago that a spate of cyber-attacks were launched against Magento, for example.
 The bigger problem is that if there is a flawed component and it is deeply embedded into your product, then there is a very good chance it will cause issues in the future.
 You have to be very mindful of the fact that some software or hardware has been deliberately tampered with at some point in the supply chain.

 You mentioned software and hardware, but what about the risks and threats to the cloud?

 Good question, with so many companies and organisations moving away from ‘physical’ data centres to embrace cloud storage solutions, it is only natural that would-be hackers will shift their focus, too.
 I suppose it comes back down to the fact that you have to be aware of absolutely every potential threat out there in order to stay as secure as possible.
-Attacks on the supplier chain are growing in terms of numbers but also in terms of how sophisticated they are, and any time a new piece of technology is added into the mix, somebody, somewhere, will find a way to penetrate it.
+Attacks on the supplier chain are growing in terms of numbers but also in terms of how sophisticated they are.
+Any time a new piece of technology is added into the mix, somebody, somewhere, will find a way to penetrate it.
 The key is really to build a robust security roadmap that takes all risks and threats into account, and that has an innate understanding of them and how to deal with them.
-At CRIBB, we always try to adopt a ‘security by design’ approach in everything we do, which we have found to be a very effective stance as you are being proactive rather than being reactive.
-It isn’t always possible and even when it is, you often find yourself reacting to new developments, but that is the challenge.

 Be proactive, good advice; can you give us some more tips on how to manage third-party risk?

 Well, be thorough, be proactive, really just go the extra mile when you are analysing security policies and privacy policies for existing and potential suppliers.
-You need to be 100% confident that they are doing everything they can to reduce breaches, and do not assume that the larger, more well-known they are, the better and more robust their security infrastructure will be.
-There are lots of companies who now actually demand a commitment to security from their partners, asking them to carry out self-assessments and audits, for example.
+You need to be 100% confident that they are doing everything they can to reduce breaches.
+Also never assume that the larger, more well-known they are, that the better and more robust their security infrastructure will be.
+There are lots of companies who now actually demand a commitment to security from their partners.
+Some ask them to carry out self-assessments and audits, for example.
 Ultimately, you are only as secure as your weakest link, whether that be in your own defences or in one of your partners’.

 Glossary